Elevating the Baby Gifting Experience

 ITERATION & CONCEPT DEVELOPMENT

-Each iteration was validated internally with:
+Each concept iteration was reviewed and validated with:

 VISUAL & SYSTEM INTEGRATION